Jodrell Bank Captures the Moon landing.

 Led by Sir Bernard Lovell, the Jodrell Bank team used a range of telescopes to monitor signals from the Apollo 11 Eagle lander.
 Signals intercepted by the 50ft telescope (now the 42ft telescope) captured the moments when Neil Armstrong took manual control of the Eagle lander and when the Eagle lander module touched down on the surface.

-50 years on from the historic Moon landing, we’re inviting you to celebrate the anniversary with us by taking part in our exciting new photography event, #CaptureTheMoon.
+Over 50 years on from the historic Moon landing, we’re inviting you to take part in our photography challenge, #CaptureTheMoon.

 To join in, simply take a photograph of the Moon and share it with us on social media.
 Tag @JodrellBank, use the hashtag #CaptureTheMoon, and be sure to either use a location tag, or include the location of where the photo was taken in the text of your social media post.

-Explore the links below for tips on Moon photography and inspiration for your own photos, along with Moon facts, archive materials, and stories from Jodrell Bank….
+Explore the links below for tips on Moon photography and inspiration for your own photos, along with some family activities, and stories from Jodrell Bank….

 Images: NASA (above, right), Anthony Holloway (above, left)

-#CaptureTheMoon is part of a year-round celebration marking the 50th anniversary of the Moon landing and forms part of our First Light at Jodrell Bank project, supported by the National Lottery Heritage Fund.
+#CaptureTheMoon was first launched in 2019 as part of a year-round celebration marking the 50th anniversary of the Moon landing.
+It formed part of our First Light at Jodrell Bank project, supported by the National Lottery Heritage Fund.